A College Co-Ed Was Fatally Stabbed in the Library at Penn State. Over Five Decades Later, Who Killed Her Remains a Mystery.

 The shocking claim brought him under immediate investigation, and several things he told investigators stood out as potentially being lies.
 His presence on the second level of the library stacks at the time of the murder was confirmed, yet his description of the suspect wearing an overcoat didn't tally.
 Nor did his assertion that Aardsma agreed to model nude for him given her conservative nature and the fact all nude models at Penn State traveled from other parts of Pennsylvania.

 Why Spencer would lie is a mystery, and whether he was covering his own tracks or merely a fantasist is debatable.
-However, what isn't debatable is that there is a much better suspect, Richard Haefner, the strongest and most popular suspect in the case.
+However, what isn't debatable is that there was a much better possbility in Richard Haefner, the strongest possible perpetrator in connection with the case.

 THE PRIME SUSPECT